 2) Who will deal with the proposal to enter the property into the Land Register?

 It should already be stipulated in the purchase contract which party will file the property transfer to the Land Registry and who will pay the associated fee.
 Both the buyer and the seller can be the petitioner (i.e. the one who signs the petition for registration).
-However, the signature of one of the parties is sufficient!
-The parties may also be represented in the registration procedure, for example by a lawyer who prepared the purchase contract and provided the deposit of the purchase price in connection with it.
+However, the signature of one of the parties is sufficient.
+The parties may also be represented in the registration procedure, for example by an attorney who prepared the purchase contract for them and provided escrow for the purchase price in connection with it.
 However, the representative is not a party to the proceedings and is entered in a separate box.
 The power of attorney for the representation of a party must be signed with a certified signature.

 Tip for article